 Want to save money on local and international calls?
 As explained above, with Google Hangouts and Google Voice, you can make free local calls and if you need to make lots of calls, this can be a big money saver.

 Depending on your country, you can also make free calls on landline and mobile numbers, and if your carrier doesn’t give you unlimited calling plans, you can easily imagine what a difference this can make.

 Although you can call landlines and mobile phones using Skype, but that is for Skype for Business for which you have to pay extra and otherwise, for Skype, you need to keep chasing calling credits.

-Another reason why you would choose G Suite over Office 365 is the pricing structure.
+Another reason why you would choose Google Workspace (formerly G Suite) over Office 365 is the pricing structure.
 This brings us to the next section.